To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 This Bushwacker car dog barrier has metal tubing around it to maintain its barrier shape.
 Connected to the tubing is a scratch and tear-resistant pet screen.

 The barrier attaches to the front seat headrest and either the car seat frame or seat belt mount.
 It is 56 inches wide and is best for sedans, trucks and large SUVs.
-To see what your car’s width is, measure the interior of your car just below the headrests.
+To determine your car’s width, measure the interior of your car just below the headrests.
 As long as the width is greater than 56 inches, this barrier will work.

 However, there is also a 50-inch model available if this is too big.

 The MidWest car dog barrier is made of wire mesh and fits most cars, SUVs, vans and hatchbacks.
 The barrier is adjustable and is capable of covering a large area.

-The High Road car pet barrier didn’t make our top three because the mesh material doesn’t hold back dogs as well as other barriers.
-If your dog is generally well-behaved, this may be a good option for you though.
+The High Road pet barrier didn’t make our top three because the mesh material doesn’t hold back dogs as well as other barriers.
+If your dog is generally well-behaved, this may be a good option for you, though.

 However, dogs who are more rambunctious and don’t mind pushing through things may move this barrier around some.
 The coverage area is 37″H x 32.5″W.

 Other Best Dog Car Barriers

 Below is another dog barrier we reviewed that didn’t make our top three list.

-Reese Explore’s pet car barrier didn’t rank in our top three because it isn’t as universal as other barriers and it isn’t connected to the headrests, which means it may leave imprints on your vehicle’s interior.
+Reese Explore’s pet car barrier didn’t rank in our top three because it isn’t as universal as other barriers and it’s not connected to the headrests, which means it may leave imprints on your vehicle’s interior.

 However, it does have padded braces, so it shouldn’t scuff your vehicle.
 It can adjust from 31″ to 45″ high and 39″ to 65″ wide.
 It fits most SUVs, vans and wagons.

 Video: Dog Fails

 We like to share funny dog videos whenever possible, and this time we found the king of funny dog fails.
-My favorite “dog fail” is of Lucy who is acting like nothing has happened but obviously got into the trash — Enjoy!
+My favorite “dog fail” is of Lucy, who acts like nothing happened, but she obviously got into the trash.
+Enjoy!